 Accelerated underwriting has no exam, and usually no need for medical records.
 Many companies now offer close to instant results for those clients who qualify.
 A word of caution: this is only an option for the healthiest of clients.

-Accelerated underwriting is not guaranteed and when the insurance companies have any questions their first method of defense is to order an exam and medical records.
+Accelerated underwriting is not guaranteed and when the insurance companies have any questions their first method of defense is to order a medical exam and check your medical records.
 After review, the policy may still be issued at the highest health rating.

 This method does allow for the lowest possible rates, with the least pain, provided the qualifications are met.